codingChibi/First-Project/README.md

 If you can find some codes which i can further reduce, please do so.
 I'd appreciate it a lot.

+If you can also improve some things that needs to be improved and add items / options for the user, please do so also.

 Thanks!!!

 =============================================

 This program extract data from the CSV and can also sort branches that have the same status and show it to the user.

-What this code does are:
+What this code do are:

 It will ask the user What task he want to do:
 1- Show 1 branch Status
 2- Show all Branch Status